 More recently, Governor Pritzker signed the Illinois Gambling Act on June 28, 2019.
-Because of this change, the Illinois Gaming Board now allows more Illinois gaming machines per location, opening the door for added Illinois video gaming revenue.
+Because of this change, the Illinois Gaming Board now allows more Illinois gaming machines and systems per location, opening the door for added Illinois video gaming revenue.

 For Assistance, Call Us (847) 704-7608